 Besides Sibal, the others who made it to the Rajya Sabha from the state are two recent returnees to SP-fold Amar Singh, Beni Prasad Verma, Kuwar Rewati Raman Singh, Vishambhar Prasad Nishad, Sukhram Singh Yadav, Sanjay Seth and Surendra Nagar (all SP), Satish Chandra Mishra and Ashok Sidharth (both BSP) and Shiv Pratap Shukla (BJP).

-- Rajya Sabha polls: Congress expels six MLAs in UP for cross-voting
+- Rajya Sabha polls: Uttar Pradesh MLAs indulge in cross-voting

 - Uttar Pradesh Rajya Sabha polls: BJP MLA cross-votes in favour of SP candidate